skyline_logo_text

 Assignments

-In English 100 this semester students will write text-based essays—recognizing, analyzing, and critically evaluating the authors’ work from four books: Cose’s Color Blind, (two excerpts from Barnet’s Current Issues, Enduring Questions): Dr. King’s “I Have A Dream,” and Langston Hughes’ “Let America Be America Again” and Hurston’s Their Eyes Were Watching God.
-In-class writing assignments are scheduled every Monday, while outside writing assignments are due every two weeks.
-(The outside writing assignments are due on the assigned day WITHOUT exception.)
+In English 100 this semester students will write text-based essays—recognizing, analyzing, and critically evaluating the authors’ work from four books: Anzaldua’s Borderlands/La Frontera, Cose’s Color Blind, Barnet’s Current Issues, Enduring Questions, and Okada’s No-No Boy.
+In-class writing assignments are scheduled every Tuesday, while outside writing assignments are due every two weeks.
+(The outside writing assignments are due on the assigned day WITHOUT exception).

 Disclaimer